evanconway/pixelmove/README.md

 ![Smooth Type](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_type_smooth.gif)

 Hybrid type movement is a mix of both.
-PixelMove will start using smooth type movment, but switch to line type once the threshold for number of movements has been crossed.
+PixelMove will start using smooth type movement, but switch to line type once the threshold for number of movements has been crossed.
 The default is 5, but in this example it's been increased to 50 so the change from smooth to line is clearer.
 This type is best for situations where perfect line movement is needed when vectors are held for a long time but allows for responsiveness when the vector changes frequently, such as movement vectors derived from an analog stick.

 ![Hybrid Type](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_type_hybrid.gif)